 In May 2020, Google announced Core Web Vitals as a new way to judge the user-friendliness of a website.
 This update officially rolled out in 2021, establishing metrics that affect visibility in the SERPs.

 The Core Web Vitals report ranks your website’s status as Good, Needs Improvement, or Poor for the following metrics:

+- Cumulative Layout Shift (CLS) – The amount of change between the current layout to a new page layout between navigation.
+Think of this metric as counting the time between jumping from your service page to a blog.
 If a page is changing its template design while a user is trying to interact with it, it is considered to be a poor user experience.
 If it is a large upheaval, Google will score your changes between 0-1, 1 being the most shifting and 0 being the least.
 Google recommends a score of less than 0.1.

-How To Prioritize Technical SEO Audit Action Items
+How to Prioritize Technical SEO Audit Action Items

 Technical SEO requires several tools and a lot of patience to comb through every page and every line of code on your website.
-And to be honest, it’s complicated.
+And, to be honest, it’s complicated.

-Age of website
+2. Age of Website

 Older websites typically have more authority in the eyes of Google than newer websites do.
 And more authority means a better chance to rank higher in SERPs.
 Technical SEO changes also usually show results much more quickly on a well-established site than a newer one.
 So, if your website can easily be optimized, then optimize what you already have.

 Unfortunately, not every website is salvageable.
 In these cases, starting over from the ground up and making a new site with a stronger foundation is the solution your brand needs.